 You can assign a licensed Intune user to a specific Autopilot device.
 For supported OEMs, this assignment will:

-- Pre-populate the Azure Active Directory (Azure AD) User Principal Name (UPN) under the pre-provisioning landing page and Azure AD sign in page.
+- Pre-populate the Microsoft Entra user Principal Name (UPN) under the pre-provisioning landing page and Microsoft Entra sign-in page.

 - Allows setting of a custom greeting name.

 For more information including a list of supported OEMs, see Return of key functionality for Windows Autopilot sign-in and deployment experience.

 Assigning a licensed user to a specific Autopilot device only impacts pre-populating the UPN and setting of a custom greeting name.
 It doesn't impact assigned policies and applications that are deployed to the device or to the user.
 The assigned policies and applications are still deployed regardless of the OEM.
 For more information, see Windows Autopilot for pre-provisioned deployment.